 But the breakaway of a CRDM would be beyond amelioration and a catastrophe.

 The normal quiet routine running of the power plant lulls the operators into complacency and they are unprepared for the denouement.
 At TMI 2 the mode switches indicated that the stuck relief valve was closed, but it was open, depressurising the coolant system.
-Meanwhile, the liquid level gauge in the reactor vessel showed the core was covered, but that was with the expanded volume of coolant due to its steam content, which provided a poor heat transfer from the fuel cans to the coolant.
+Meanwhile, the liquid level gauge in the pressuriser showed the core was covered, but that was with the expanded volume of coolant due to its steam content, which provided a poor heat transfer from the fuel cans to the coolant.
 This resulted in confusion rather than complacency.

 Perhaps the controls can be programmed to cover all contingencies, but will the next big event will be presaged?
 When the ECCS is really needed, it will not work.